 Make sure you read the Kentucky-Tennessee reciprocity agreement, at the top of this page, for any additional requirements.

 Tennessee Reciprocity Course Information

 Kentucky REALTOR® Institute has a 40-hour reciprocal license program that is approved by the Kentucky Real Estate Commission (KREC).
-This course is for Ohio sales associates or brokers that currently have an active real estate license in Ohio, that are wanting to get their license in Kentucky.
+This course is for Tennessee sales associates or brokers that currently have an active real estate license in Tennessee, that are wanting to get their license in Kentucky.